slashdotdash/cqrs-best-practices/README.md

 ### Define a schema for commands and events

+> Services share schema and contract, not class.

 Don't share types (i.e. .NET classes compiled into assemblies) as a way to express contracts in a messaging system.

-Do define and share a schema.
-Publish it for consumers to build their own internal representation of the data.
+Do define and share a schema and contract.
+Publish it for consumers to build their own internal representation of your data.

 #### Examples